TessorNetwork/nebula/CONTRIBUTING.md

 # Contributing

-Thank you for considering making contributions to the Umee network! 🌟
+Thank you for considering making contributions to the Nebula network! 🌟

 Contributing to this repo can mean many things such as participating in discussions or proposing new features, improvements or bug fixes.
 To ensure a